Lethal injection: Constitutionality in the United States

 On April 16, 2008, the Supreme Court rejected Baze v.
 Rees, thereby upholding Kentucky's method of lethal injection in a majority 7–2 decision.
 Justices Ruth Bader Ginsburg and David Souter dissented.
 Several states immediately indicated plans to proceed with executions.

 The U.S. Supreme Court also upheld a modified lethal-injection protocol in the 2015 case Glossip v.
 Gross.
 By the time of that case, Oklahoma had altered its execution protocol to use midazolam instead of thiopental or pentobarbital; the latter two drugs had become unavailable for executions due to the European embargo on selling them to prisons.
-Inmates on Oklahoma's death row alleged that the use of midazolam was unconstitutional, because the drug was not proven to render a person unconscious as thiobarbital would.
-The Supreme Court found that the prisoners failed to demonstrate that midazolam would create a high risk of severe pain, and that the prisoners had not provided an alternative, practical method of execution that would have a lower risk.
+Inmates on Oklahoma's death row alleged that the use of midazolam was unconstitutional because the drug was not proven to render a person unconscious as thiobarbital would.
+The Supreme Court found that the prisoners failed to demonstrate that midazolam would create a high risk of severe pain and that the prisoners had not provided an alternative, practical method of execution that would have a lower risk.
 Consequently, it ruled that the new method was permissible under the Eighth Amendment.

 On March 15, 2018, Russell Bucklew, a Missouri death-row inmate who had been scheduled to be executed on May 21, 2014, appealed the constitutionality of lethal injection on an as-applied basis.
-The basis for Bucklew's appeal was due to Bucklew's allegation that his rare medical condition would interfere with the effects of the drugs, potentially causing him to choke on his own blood.
-On April 1, 2019, The Supreme Court ruled against Bucklew on the grounds that his proposed alternative to lethal injection, nitrogen hypoxia, was neither "readily implemented" nor established to "significantly reduce a substantial risk of severe pain".
+The basis for Bucklew's appeal was due to Bucklew's allegation that his rare medical condition would interfere with the effects of the drugs, potentially causing him to choke on his blood.
+On April 1, 2019, The Supreme Court ruled against Bucklew on the grounds that his proposed alternative to lethal injection, nitrogen hypoxia, was neither "readily implemented" nor established to "significantly reduce a substantial risk of severe pain."
 Bucklew was executed on October 1, 2019.